 This often means that our reproductive system is de-prioritised and the production of hormones essential in regulating the menstrual cycle is lower, negatively impacting the whole system.

-This was demonstrated in a clinical study where 22 women were placed on an 800-1200 kcal diet for the duration of their individual menstrual cycles (between 24-38 days).
+This was demonstrated in a clinical study where 22 women were placed on an 800-1200 kcal diet for their individual menstrual cycles (between 24-38 days).
 The results indicated a significant drop in the sex hormones regulating the menstrual cycle and fertility.

 For example, FSH (follicle-stimulating hormone, essential in maintaining the production and growth of ovarian follicles) dropped by 13.5% and LH (luteinizing hormone, necessary in the release of the egg and production of progesterone) by 38.5%.